free-science-academy/organisation/README.md

 * Wojciech F
 * Jon T
-* Anna K
+* AK
-* Peter G
+* PG
-* Paola M
+* PM
-* Ivo G
+* IG
-* Erzsebet T-C
+* ET

 ## Code of Conduct <a name="#coc"></a>

 Our Code of Conduct is simple.
 We expect the highest ethical and moral standards for both research and all other aspects of life.
-We do not impose personal rules of conduct on any individual, save those that we expect within a well-functioning, mature society.
-These are our guidelines:
+We do not impose personal rules of practical conduct on any individual, save those that we expect within a well-functioning, mature society.

+These are our guidelines, and they apply to all offline and online events and spaces regarding the FSA:

 * We follow the rule of the law, and believe this is sufficient for our CoC.
 * In general, we expect people to behave like well-socialised and mature adults within this community.